nralphgamedev/EasySettingsSample/README.md

 Overview
 ========

-This repository contains an Unreal Engine project with a working example of my EasySettings plugin.
-The plugin handles boilerplate logic for storing and retrieving custom ini variables via either C++ or blueprint.
+This repository contains an Unreal Engine project with a working example of my BP/C++ EasySettings plugin.
+The plugin handles boilerplate logic for storing and retrieving custom ini variables, listening and responding to the changes, as well as providing two template widgets that may be used with the settings.

 This project provides a very simple pause menu with two setting types for adjusting turn rate and inverted controls.